benjiantolin/reach-jor-zaatari-data/README.md

 https://zaatari-maps.reach-info.org

 This links leads to the Za'atari Maps application.
-The maps are mobile friendly, location aware, use offline technologies for Android (Service Workers), and and iOS (App Cache), and provides multilingual support for Arabic language.
-Use the menu on the left to select from the themes below, the info button to switch languages, and the layers button on the far right to see the map legend and filter items on the map.
+The maps are mobile friendly, location aware, use offline technologies for Android (Service Workers), and and iOS (App Cache), and provides Arabic translations.
+Use the menu on the left to select from the themes listed below, the info button to switch languages, and the layers button on the far right for the map legend and filter items.
+Map themes:

 - [Districts](https://zaatari-maps.reach-info.org/#/districts)
 - [Blocks](https://zaatari-maps.reach-info.org/#/blocks)
 - [Health Facilities](https://zaatari-maps.reach-info.org/#/health)
 - [Wastewater Network](https://zaatari-maps.reach-info.org/#/waste-water)

+# Using Offline

-To install the app on mobile devices, select "Add to Home screen" from the Chrome menu.
-After this, the app is saved to your phone and will be available offline.
+To use the app offline on your mobile device, select "Add to Home screen" from the Chrome menu.
+After this, the app is saved to your phone and will be available even without a network connection.

 <div style="display: inline-block;">
 <img src="https://github.com/impact-initiatives/reach-jor-zaatari-data/raw/master/photos/android-install-1.jpg" width="140px" height="249px" alt="Android Install 1">